Yadab-Sd/dynamic-object-package/ref.md

                         others files will not, privacy issue
-                        .can also use .npmignore for this like .gitignore for better understanding: https://blog.npmjs.org/post/165769683050/publishing-what-you-mean-to-publish

-jest ts-jest @types/jest: ts jest also needed for ts support
+                        .can also use .npmignore for this like .gitignore for better understanding: https://blog.npmjs.org/post/165769683050/publishing-what-you-mean-to-publish jest ts-jest @types/jest: ts jest also needed for ts support types&main: in package.json, it tells typescript & code-editors where to find type definition for typescript & tells npm from where module will be exported

 remember:
 echo "node_modules" >> .gitignore